electron/website/blog/electron-37-0.md

 Electron 37 upgrades Chromium from `136.0.7103.48` to `138.0.7204.35`, and V8 from `13.6` to `13.8`.

-## Google Summer of Code News
+## Google Summer of Code Begins

-Our Google Summer of Code participants are actively working on their projects!
-Stay tuned, we have two upcoming projects this summer.
+Our two Google Summer of Code contributors have started the program's coding period!

-We're excited about the upcoming [Save/Restore Window State API](https://github.com/electron/rfcs/pull/16/) feature that our Google Summer of Code Partipant, [@nilayarya](https://github.com/nilayarya) is developing.
-The new API will provide a built-in, standardized way to handle window state persistence.
+* [@nilayarya](https://github.com/nilayarya) is crafting a new [Save/Restore Window State API](https://github.com/electron/rfcs/pull/16/) in Electron core.
+The new APIs will provide a built-in, standardized way to handle window state persistence.
+See Nilay's in-progress RFC at [electron/rfcs#16](https://github.com/electron/rfcs/pull/16).

-Additionally, [@hitarth-gg](https://github.com/hitarth-gg) is hard at work restoring and modernizing the Electron Devtron Extension.
+* [@hitarth-gg](https://github.com/hitarth-gg) is hard at work modernizing the long-dormant [Devtron](https://github.com/electron-userland/devtron) extension using Chrome Manifest V3 APIs.
 This project will provide tooling for developers to debug IPC communication, track event listeners, and visualize module dependencies in their Electron applications.

 It has been an exciting couple of weeks for our GSOC participants, so stay tuned for more updates!